Why Can't ERP Systems Tackle the Planning?

 Amazingly, this is the one time when an ERP system might be “too smart”!

 Another problem these systems face?
-There’s no feedback for planner.
+There’s no feedback from the planner.

 With a traditional ERP system, you have one person entering the data and a supervisor looking at the final report and making decisions.
 Since the planner doesn’t have access to that report (which is really like a bird’s eye view of the project), they can’t see how changing one aspect of the plan affects everything else.
 If they could see the “domino effect” in action, their work would be a whole lot easier!